zeromq/zmq.rs/README.md

 [![Build Status](https://travis-ci.org/zeromq/zmq.rs.svg?branch=master)](https://travis-ci.org/zeromq/zmq.rs)

+### NOTICE: THIS LIBRARY IS CURRENTLY UNDER REWRITING, PLEASE WAIT FOR A WHILE.
+THANK YOU FOR YOUR INTEREST!

 # zmq.rs - native stack of ØMQ in Rust

 zmq.rs is a native implementation of ØMQ in the [Rust programming language][1].
 It is still in a very early stage of designing and development, so it is **not** supposed to be used seriously now.

+If you are looking for the libzmq wrapper in Rust, it is [rust-zmq](https://github.com/erickt/rust-zmq).

 ## Ownership and License